ha7ilm/openwebrx/README.md

 ## Usage tips

 You can zoom the waterfall display by the mouse wheel.
+You can also drag the waterfall to pan across it.

 The filter envelope can be dragged at its ends and moved around to set the passband.

-However, if you hold the shift key, you can drag the center line (BFO) or the whole passband (PBS).
+However, if you hold down the shift key, you can drag the center line (BFO) or the whole passband (PBS).

 ## Configuration tips